awesto/django-shop/docs/customer-model.rst

 Administration of Users and Customers
 -------------------------------------

-By keeping the Customer- and the User model tight together, it is possible to reuse the Django's administration backend for both of them.
+By keeping the Customer and the User model tight together, it is possible to reuse the Django's administration backend for both of them.
 All you have to do is to import and register the Customer backend inside the project's ``admin.py``: